Knovour/json-web-crawler/README.md

   // search DOM elements under $(container) or $(container).find(listElems)
   keys: [{
-    key:  'main',            // Must have
+    name:  'main',            // Must have
     elem: '.element1:eq(0)', // Must have, If empty or undefined, it will use container or listElems instead
     noChild: true,           // Optional, remove all children elem under $element
     outOfContainer: true,    // Optional, If exist, It will use $('html').find()